-The maximum number of bytes that the master secret can contain, as specified in [MS-SSOSP].
+The maximum number of bytes that the master secret can contain.

 '''

 const unsigned long MAX MASTER SECRET BYTES = 16;

 '''

 2.2.2 SizeOfMasterSecretInBytes

 The size of the master secret, specified in bytes.
 It MUST be in a range having 0 as the low allowed value and MAX_MASTER_SECRET_BYTES as the high allowed value.